Our Verdict

 Convenience

-Speaking of the chuck, the M12 FUEL can hold up to a ½" bit.
+The chuck on the M12 FUEL can hold up to a ½" bit.

 The drill body itself also has a battery status indicator, but we found it a bit difficult to swap batteries.
 The locking tabs can be stubborn, and it takes a decent amount of force to install or remove the batteries.